February News

 St Peter’s Church

-Welcome to our website.
+Happy New Year and welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
-They are open to all and all are welcome.
+They are open to all and everyone is welcome.

 Christ Church